panbhatt/HapiTutorials/README.md

 * node plugins.js [ For how to use to plugin]

 * node dbPluginDepExp.js [ For plugin dependency and exposing a function]
 * node glue.js [ For configurting the plugins via GLUE ]

+## Testing Related

+* npm run test [ Running first test ]
+* npm run testServer [ Testing a server in hapi ]
+* npm run testServer1 [ Moving server.js in another file and using it to test the routes]

+## Plugins that i found helpful
+* https://github.com/shakefon/consistency  : Consitency plugin for API Versioning.